BudanovNikolay/BudanovNikolay/README.md

-## Hi there, I'm Nikolay Budanov - aka zeyn_77 👋
+## Hi, my name is Nicholas, I’m a data science specialist and devoloper in ML 👋
 ##  I’m a data science specialist and devoloper in ML
-- 🌱 I’m currently studying in MPEI for the last year and studying in yandex practicum
+- 📖 I’m currently on my last year of BA in Moscow Power Engineering Institute and taking courses in Yandex practicum
-- ⚡ Also I am a trader on the stock exchange with three years of experience
+- 📈 Also I am a trader on the stock exchange with three years of experience
-- 🥅 My goal it's will became a perfect data science specialist in FinTech
+- 📍 My goal is to become a professional in the field of data science using FinTech
 ### Languages and Tools:<br>
 - 🔭 SQL, PostgreSQL, ORACLE, Python, Pyspark, Jupyter Notebook, Scikit-learn, Pandas, Numpy, LightGBM, PyTorch, Matplotlib
 ## Conect with me